 Preview David Salle’s Latest Works Inside His East Hampton Studio

-Ahead of his show at the Brant Foundation in Connecticut, the revered mix master reflects on 40 years of painting ever-evolving, always-arresting visual mash-ups
+Ahead of his show at the Brant Foundation, the revered mix master reflects on 40 years of painting ever-evolving, always-arresting visual mash-ups

 Why does one arrangement of color and form galvanize our attention and serve up a thrill, while another, seemingly similar composition falls flat?

 At 67, painter David Salle is in a position to provide some answers.
 An upcoming survey at the Brant Foundation in Connecticut (rescheduled for the because of the COVID-19 pandemic) covers the full sweep of his career and offers a prime opportunity to reassess his place as one of the most-admired painters of the past half century.

 Notably, Salle is also one of the best art writers around—especially in terms of appreciating other painters—as his 2016 book, How to See, demonstrated.
 Very few people can do a thing and write about that thing as articulately as he can.

 So when Salle ushers me into his Brooklyn studio on a warm spring day, I’m keenly alert to his commentary on everything related to art, starting with the trio of works in progress before us.
 All three paintings reflect his signature collagelike approach, combining sometimes discordant imagery in fascinatingly ambiguous ways, tightly packed but never too busy, rhythmically resounding in symphonic fashion, suggestive but never obvious.